plum-umd/symphony-lang/writeup/spdz.md

    and multiplying shares?
 2. If not, how does PSL need to be extended in order to support a SPDZ crypto backend?

+In particular, there seems to be a notable limitation in PSL's current support for SPDZ, and offline protocols in general (at the level of language design, not just what's in the interpreter): someone can write a program that uses SPDZ, but has no way of confirming that SPDZ operations that need to be executed in the online phase will be supported by triples pre-computed in an offline phase.

+Addressing this definitely doesn't seem to be intractable, and in fact a few reasonable ideas have already been proposed:

+1. Ben has basically been assuming that pools of Beaver triples will be pre-computed and their presence will be denoted in the resource specification file.
+Verona seems to be planning something similar.
+In this case, we would just need to extend PSL to have types that correspond to parties that may carry out a SPDZ session together, then check that every session declared as a type corresponds to some pool of triples declared in the resource file.

+2. We could have something more flexible, where PSL's execution model is extended so that every program has two entry points: a setup function that the parties run offline and returns state that's given to a main function, which is run online (as usual).

+Both of these ideas are explored below under "Strawman 2."

 # Strawman 0: try to do all "offline" computation online #

 We might hope that, in the spirit of getting some working